United States is world's biggest plastic polluter, report finds

 Part of the reason is that while the generation of plastic waste in municipal solid waste has exploded, particularly since 1980, the scale of recycling has not kept up, resulting in more and more plastic finding its way into landfills.

-The report offered a number of steps to address the crisis -- especially reducing virgin plastic production.
+The report offered a number of steps to address the crisis -- first among them, reducing virgin plastic production, for example by establishing a national cap.

 Other suggested actions include using materials that degrade more quickly and are more easily recycled, the reduction of certain single-use plastics, and improved waste management, such as techniques to remove microplastics from wastewater.